Frequently Asked Questions: Students

 Q: When can I access my online (OL) courses?

-A: OL courses open one week prior to the official start of the course.
-This gives you time to learn the tools that will be used.
+A: OL courses open one week prior to the official start of the term.
+This gives you time to explore the tools that will be used.
 You can access OL courses 24/7.
 OL courses run the same dates as traditional courses.

 Q: Are online courses self-paced?

-A: You decide the days and times you will be online, the professor establishes the course schedule, including due dates.
+A: The professor establishes the course schedule, including due dates.
+You decide the days and times you will be online each week.
 While OL courses offer flexibility, they are rigorous and can be time intensive.

 Q: How do I get my textbooks?

-A: Go to our online medical bookstore, then click on books, then textbooks.
+A: Go to our online bookstore, then click on textbooks.
 The Health Sciences Library licenses required texts in electronic format whenever they are available.
 Check the library's e-books page for the titles you need.

 Q: Is technical support available?

 A: You have several sources of support.
-The Distance Learning Office at Upstate is able to assist you with questions about your online courses, or you may call the SUNY Helpdesk 7 days/week (see contact information on the right side of this page).
+The Distance Learning Office at Upstate is able to assist you with questions about your online courses, or you may call the SUNY Helpdesk 7 days/week.
 Educational Communications also helps students with their computers, tablets and smart phones (call 315-464-4860).
-For insight into our computer requirements, please check out this information: http://www.upstate.edu/imt/intra/pdf/edcomm/min_compute_req.pdf

 Q: How does attendance work for online courses?